-Services that are covered for you What you must pay when you get these services In-Network Medicare Part B prescription drugs (continued) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases We also cover some vaccines under our Part B prescription drug benefit.
+Services that are covered for you What you must pay when you get these services In-Network Medicare Part B prescription drugs (continued) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases The following link will take you to a list of Part B drugs that may be subject to Step Therapy: www.medicare. pacificsource.com .
+We also cover some vaccines under our Part B prescription drug benefit.
 Obesity screening and therapy to promote sustained weight loss There is no coinsurance or copay for preventive obesity screening and Prior authorization is required for some drugs.
 If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more. therapy.
 Opioid treatment program services \$40 copay No prior authorization required.
-Opioid use disorder treatment services are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these services through our plan.
-Covered services include: FDA-approved opioid agonist and antagonist treatment medications and the dispensing and administration of such medications, if applicable Substance use counseling Individual and group therapy Toxicology testing Outpatient diagnostic tests and therapeutic services and supplies Cost sharing applies for each individual service No prior authorization required except as noted below.
-Covered services include, but are not limited to: and facility per day.
-(See Section 3.1 for exclusions) DEXA Scans \$0 copay per visit • X-rays \$15 copay Radiation (radium and isotope) therapy including technician materials and supplies 20% coinsurance Prior authorization is required for some radiation services.
+Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Outpatient diagnostic tests and therapeutic services Cost sharing applies for and supplies each individual service and facility per day.
+No prior authorization required except as noted below.
+Covered services include, but are not limited to: and idenity per day.
+(See Section 3.1 for exclusions) DEXA Scans \$0 copay per visit X-rays \$15 copay